I purchased a used 2018 Mac mini desktop and wanted to put a fresh installation of the latest macOS 10.15 Catalina on it. Below are the steps I took.

 Download macOS Catalina

-You will need a Mac to download macOS Catalina.
-(The Mac mini came with macOS 10.14 Mojave so I just used that.)
+You will need a Mac to download macOS Catalina; you can download Catalina from The Mac Go.
+(The Mac mini came with macOS 10.14 Mojave so I used it to download Catalina.)

 Go to the Mac App Store, search for “macOS Catalina”, and download it.
 It will be saved to the “/Applications/Install macOS Catalina” location.
 If the installer automatically launches, just close it.